 You may have noticed we’ve given you several warnings about getting an MCA.
 That might seem overdramatic, but there are plenty of reasons you should be wary of a merchant cash advance.

-Merchant cash advance lenders have received lots of criticism for promising quick cash without clearly explaining the potential pitfalls.
-They’ve been accused of taking advantage of desperate business owners who don’t understand what they’re getting into.
+Merchant cash advance lenders have received criticism for promising quick cash without clearly explaining the potential pitfalls.
+In addition, they’ve been accused of taking advantage of desperate business owners who don’t understand what they’re getting into.

 Merchant cash advances are not a loan or form of credit, so they will not build your business or personal credit.